Beloth/Ostston/Next/Notes.md

 "Do you wish to join the Order?"

 "While the Marshal's note does paint you in a good light you will need take on a contract and be assessed by a qualified member before we classify you as being proved, and I have just the job and possibly you assessor"
 She shuffles through some paper "Yes here we are.
-The Tolnar Mausoleum and Dormak Firebeard"
+There's mausoleum north of the city that needs to be cleared out of undead.
+The family wishes to bury a recently deceased member.
+You will be joined by Thorath Ironshield a cleric of Torm and a repected member of the Order."
-"Meet Dormak Firebeard at the Northen gate at dawn tomorrow"
+"I'll send word to him to me you at the Hall's enterance at dawn tomorrow."